emilyantosch/shc_pr3_vl/SOL2/slides_8/main.typ

   ]
 ]

-== Ablauf der Ausnahmebehandlung
+== Exception handling flow

 #slide[
   #text(size: 18pt)[
-    1. Ausnahme werfen:
+    1. Throwing an exception:
-      - Programmfluss wird unmittelbar unterbrochen
+      - Program flow is immediately interrupted
-      - Objekt erzeugt, das Ausnahme repräsentiert
+      - Object is created that represents the exception
-    2. Ausnahme fangen:
+    2. Catching an exception:
-      - Programmierer kann Ausnahme abfangen und behandeln
+      - Programmer can catch and handle the exception

     #figure(image("../assets/img/slides_8/2024_11_04_programmfluss_throwable_rev01.png", height: 50%))